-Yesterday, however, was an exception.
-Yesterday, I was part of a "Family Iron Chef" competition.
-Ever wonder what a food geek’s idea of fun is?
-Well, this is it.
-Recreating Food Network shows, just for the fun of it.
+Have you ever wondered what a food geek’s idea of fun is?
+Well, for us, it is recreating Food Network shows as a family just for the fun of it.

 Other Summer Drinks to Try